pthom/multiplicative-persistence/Readme.md

 The intent of this project is to be as fast as possible, and to be able to explore numbers with several hundred of digits as fast as possible (and of course to go beyond 10^(233)).

-As mentioned in the [numberphile video](https://www.youtube.com/watch?v=Wim9WJeDTHQ)", it is possible to largely reduce the numbers to be searched:
+As mentioned in the [numberphile video](https://www.youtube.com/watch?v=Wim9WJeDTHQ)", it is possible to largely reduce the numbers to be searched with the following heuristics:
-* The digits sequence shall be ordered from smallest to biggest (the order does not matter!)
+* The digits sequence shall be ordered from smallest to biggest: the order of the digits does not matter.
 * With the following rules for the digits:
     * "0" : shall never appear
     * "1" : shall never appear